-- a) Work in the public right-of-way under the jurisdiction of Clackamas County that creates, modifies, widens or extends a roadway or trail, involves a structure per Chapter 5, or significantly modifies drainage in the judgment of the Road Official. - b) Work in a right-of-way under county jurisdiction that exceeds the parameters of an Entrance or Right-of-Way Permit. - c) Dedication of public right-of-way or easements as part of a development. - d) Work on private property that involves: - 1) Land use requirements. - 2) The construction of private roadways. - 3) Structures per Chapter 5 when not subject to a Building Permit. - 4) A culvert greater than 12 inches in diameter. - 5) An environmental resource involving land use or environmental permitting. - 6) A structural fill or fills greater than one foot in depth. - 7) Access and other site improvements on existing slopes greater than 10%.
+- a) Work in the public right-of-way under the jurisdiction of Clackamas County that creates, modifies, widens or extends a roadway or trail, involves a structure per Chapter 5, or significantly modifies drainage in the judgment of the Road Official. - b) Work in a right-of-way under county jurisdiction that exceeds the parameters of an Entrance or Right-of-Way Permit. - c) Dedication of public right-of-way or easements as part of a development. - d) Work on private property that involves: - 1) Land use approval related to access and circulation. - 2) The construction of private roadways. - 3) Structures per Chapter 5 when not subject to a Building Permit. - 4) A culvert 12 inches in diameter or greater that may alter the surface water runoff in the public right of way. - 5) An environmental resource involving land use or environmental permitting, outside a surface water management district.

-- 8) Improvements to a driveway or private roadway in a shared access easement. - d) Public utility placements related to a development shall be issued via a Development Permit.
-Franchise utility placements not related to a development shall be issued via a Utility Permit. - e) Any other situation as determined by the Road Official.
+- 6) Structural fill, fills greater than one foot in depth, or site improvements on slopes greater than 10%, outside a surface water management district. - 7) Access on existing slopes greater than 10%. - d) Utility work related to a development shall be issued via a Development Permit.
+Utility work not related to a development shall be issued via a Utility Permit. - e) Any other situation as determined by the Road Official.